 For many of us, our careers disappeared in the blink of an eye, or shifted to the new “business as usual.”
 We’re juggling multiple roles: parents, employees, support people.
 It’s no longer abnormal to see headlines in the news saying, “Tyson Foods chairman warns ‘food supply chain is breaking’ as coronavirus forces plant closures,” or “Top E.R.
 Doctor Who Treated Virus Patients Dies by Suicide.”

 So, if you’ve been wondering what that confusing, painful ache in your chest is, it might very well be grief.
-And, for those social workers, aka, “professional helpers”, out there, it may be a particularly unsettling feeling.
+And, for those social workers, aka, “professional helpers,” out there, it may be an incredibly unsettling feeling.

-It’s sort of ironic actually- as social workers, we can appear quite cold to those who are not in the field.
-It’s sort of a survival mechanism.
-How else could one see the truly horrendous things, be exposed to the tremendous amount of human suffering that we are, without becoming a bit callused.
+It’s sort of ironic actually, as social workers, we can appear quite cold to those who are not in the field.
+It’s like a survival mechanism.
+How else could one see the truly horrendous things, be exposed to the tremendous amount of human suffering that we are, without becoming a bit callused?

 By definition, we’re professional stuffers.
-We stuff those difficult emotions down deep, set our own well-being aside, and make sure that we’re there to care for those who need us most.
+We shove those difficult emotions down deep, set our own well-being aside, and make sure that we’re there to care for those who need us most.

-It’s actually a sort of badge of honor that many in the field wear.
+It’s a sort of badge of honor that many in the field wear.
 We work long hours to help society’s most vulnerable.
-However, we struggle with taking paid time-off- many welcoming minor illnesses that create the excuse to take a much-needed reprieve from work and get assistance with canceling appointments.
+But, we struggle with taking paid-time-off, many of us welcoming minor illnesses that create the excuse to take a much-needed reprieve from work.

 What we’re experiencing now, however, is a new type of suffering we aren’t quite equipped to deal with.
 Not only are we being exposed to mass amounts of trauma, but we’re left powerless to help to a certain degree.
-We can’t stop this, heck, most of us can’t even go and sit with our clients face-to-face to support them.
+We can’t stop this, heck, some of us can’t even sit with those we care about face-to-face to support them.